ranimtimani-sketch/AR/README.md

 # Dots and Boxes (4x5)

-I made this project in C as a terminal game (no GUI).
+We made this project in C as a terminal game (no GUI).

 ## What it does